walajadi/assembl/README.md

 # assembl
-Tools that creates a tools on collective interaction on a debate and structuring ideas.
+Tools that creates on collective interaction on a debate and structuring ideas.
 And it rocks !